brooklynrail/brooklynrail-platform/content/people/eleanor-heartney.md

 name: Eleanor Heartney
 first_name: Eleanor
 last_name: Heartney
-short_bio: "New York-based art critic **Eleanor Heartney** is the author of numerous books on contemporary art.
-Heartney is a contributor to _Art in America, Artpress_ and _Artnet_ and has written extensively for publications including _Artnews, The New Art Examiner, The Washington Post,_ and _The New York Times._ Her books include _Art & Today_ (2008), _Postmodern Heretics: The Catholic Imagination in Contemporary Art_ (2004) and _Doomsday Dreams: The Apocalyptic Imagination in Contemporary Art_ (2019).
-She is co-author of _After the Revolution: Women who Transformed Contemporary Art, The Reckoning:
-  Women Artists in the New Millennium_ (2013) and _Mothers of Invention: The Feminist Roots of Contemporary Art_  (2024).
-She is an Editor-at-Large for the _Rail._"
+short_bio: "**Eleanor Heartney** has been writing about art since 1981.
+She is a longtime contributor to _Art in America_, Contributing Editor to _Artpress_, Editor at Large for _the Brooklyn Rail,_  and has written extensively on contemporary art issues for _Artnews,_ _Artnet, Art and Auction,_ _the Washington Post_ and the _New York Times_.
+Heartney was the 1992 recipient of the College Art Association’s Frank Jewett Mather Award for distinction in art criticism and was honored in 2008 by the French government as a Chevalier dans l’Ordre des Arts et des Lettres.
+Her most recent book is the co-authored _Mothers of Invention: the Feminist Roots of Contemporary Art_."
 portraits:
   - media: 2024/08/eleanor-heartney
 rail_contributor_url: https://brooklynrail.org/contributor/eleanor-heartney